Sister Rosemary Schmalz

 So Advent has arrived.
 There is a lovely Advent wreath in the chapel and another in the church.
 To my surprise, the novices don’t know “O Come, O Come, Emmanuel.”
 The prominent Advent song here seems to be “O Come, Divine Messiah,” which they sing quite slowly.
 I taught the novices “Stay Awake, Be Ready,” a children’s Advent song that includes some clapping.
 I invite you to look it up and make a joyful noise.Read more

-Sister Rosemary gave 38 years to teaching mathematics and training future teachers of mathematics.
-Having retired from this ministry, she served as General Secretary for seven years.
+Sister Rosemary ministered 38 years teaching mathematics and training future teachers of mathematics.
+After retiring from this ministry, she served as General Secretary for seven years.
 Currently, she updates the Congregation's member database, serves when needed at Linden Leaf Gifts, experiments with vegan recipes, and dabbles in art.